hiring

 • Princeton Undergrads: If interested in independent research, email me after taking either my graduate RL seminar or the undergraduate RL course.

 • Postdocs: I am especially interested in working with a postdoc on (1) large-scale unsupervised RL, (2) connections between unsupervised RL (e.g., contrastive representations) and neuroscience (e.g., grid cells), and (3) applications of RL to synthesis problems in science/engineering.
-Funding for postdocs is currently limited, so I’d encourage prospective postdocs to apply for the Princeton Presidential Fellowship, the CSML Postdoc Fellowship, the PLI Postdoc Fellowship, or external postdoc fellowships.
+I do not currently have funding for a postdoc, so applicants are expected to secure a postdoc fellowship (e.g., Princeton Presidential Fellowship, the CSML Postdoc Fellowship, the PLI Postdoc Fellowship).
 Apply by emailing me, including a resume, a few paragraphs about what you’d like to work on, and what fellowship[s] you plan to apply to (I can usually write a letter of support for these).

 • High school students: I don’t work with high school students.
 Check out Princeton AI4All.